Rabies Post-Exposure Prophylaxis Regimen

 Immunocompromised persons receive a fifth vaccination on day 28, and should be tested for seroconversion 7 to 14 days following completion of the PEP regimen (Table 4).

-Human rabies immune globulin (HRIG) provides rapid passive immune protection with a half life of approximately 21 days.
-It is given only once, on the first day of the PEP regimen (designated day 0).
+Human rabies immune globulin (HRIG) is infiltrated around the site of the bite(s), and provides rapid passive immune protection with a half life of approximately 21 days.
+It is administered only once, on the first day of the PEP regimen (designated day 0).
 No more than the recommended dosage of HRIG should be given because excessive HRIG can partially suppress active production of antibody.
 If the HRIG was not administered on day 0, it may be administered up to and including day 7 of the PEP regimen.
 Beyond day 7, HRIG is not indicated, as the patient’s antibody response to the vaccine occurs in that timeframe.

 - The recommended dosage of HRIG is 20 IU/kg body weight for all ages including children.